Syrkres/oRPG-Snippets/notes-description/README.md

 # oRPG Notes and Description CSS
 The following files/images are for use with Notes and Description markdown.

+Four pairs of styles (each pair blockquote and blockquote::before).
+Two pair for Description  (one top, one side).
+Two pair for GM Note  (one top, one side).

+   **Notes:**
+   - You can easily change(or add more) by changing the "content:" tag
+   - May have to adjust the top/right depending on FONT sizes

 I have included 6 images:
 - sidebarsDarkTheme.png - one for SlRvb's dark D&D theme
 - sidebars.png - Black (good for light themes)